There Goes My Everything (album): Background and content

 There Goes My Everything came to be recorded through Greene's membership in Ernest Tubb's concert band.
 As a drummer and occasional vocalist, he was featured on Tubb's single, "The Last Letter", which brought him widespread attention.
 The performance led to his contract with Decca Records, which spawned the recording of the album.
 There Goes My Everything was recorded in several sessions starting in February 1965 and ending in November 1966.
-All sessions were held at Bradley's Barn, a studio owned by the album's producer, Owen Bradley.
-Bradley's Barn was located in Mount Juliet, Tennessee.
+All recording sessions were held at Bradley's Barn, a studio in Mount Juliet, Tennessee owned by the album's producer, Owen Bradley.
 The album contained 12 songs, some of which were cover versions of hits previously recorded by other artists.
 The third track was a cover of "Almost Persuaded" by David Houston.
 The seventh track was a cover of Buck Owens's "Together Again".
 The tenth track, "Here Comes My Baby", was recorded by Dottie West.